Women Owned Businesses. Who Runs the World? Girls!

 Maya Angelou’s heritage is of African American descent, which she spent years of her life in Ghana discovering.
 She has made unforgettable countless strides throughout her life with her incredible efforts during the Civil Rights movements.
 And with due mention, her memoir “I Know Why the Caged Bird Sings,” altered the literary world and busted open the doors for African American authors and women.

-The bottom line, women are some of the most powerful, innovative, intelligent, courageous, committed, ambitious, heroic beings to gracefully walk the planet.
+The bottom line, women are some of the most powerful, innovative, intelligent, courageous, committed, ambitious, and heroic beings to gracefully walk the planet.
 And as you can see, these women are irreplaceableeee!

 ©️ 2022 This article was written and published by Eastern Engineering Group.
 All rights reserved.